goaldiggers-kata/goaldiggers/architecture/ArchitectureOverview.md

 ![NPC Networking Process HUB](..//Images/NetworkingHubProcess.PNG)

 #### High Level In Scope
-- NPC Profile will be created in the Network HUB once the NPC Roadmap Tracker sub domain posts an Event for Create Profile
+- The process gets kicked off once the NPC Roadmap tracker sub domain sends an event to initiate the Profile creation.
 - NPC user will be allowed to add additional data and upload photos.
-- NPC should be able to like and should be able to tag to other NPCs
+- NPC should be able to perform different activities like posting, tagging etc.,
 - NPC should get notifications when matched with other NPC
 - NPC should be able to view recommendations of other NPC in geographically nearby regions.
-- NPC can move to different location and still the NPC Networking HUB should still be able to get recommendations of nearby NPCs
+- NPC can move to different location and still the NPC Networking HUB should be able to get the recommendations of nearby NPCs
 - All the onboarded NPCs of the Spotlight platform will be the users of the Networking HUB.
 - Networking HUB will feed stream data which will help the Candidate NPC allocation
 - Post Non Profit Services, Events, Create Channels etc.,